haydentomas/mailchimp-in-dnn/README.md

 # mailchimp-in-dnn

-Please check teh PDF for the read me!
+Please check the PDF for the read me!
+This will be updated in Markdown at a later date